Spherical functions on spherical varieties: Construction of a -invariant vector

 where $\Delta_\chi^{CS}$ is normalized so that $\Delta_\chi^{CS}(\phi_{J^-,\chi})=1$, where $\phi_{J^-,\chi}$ denotes the element in $I(\chi)$ with $\phi_{J^-,\chi}|_K=1_{B_0J^-}$, where $J^-$ is the Iwahori subgroup corresponding to the opposite Borel.
 Comparing the two normalizations, since clearly in this case $\Delta_\chi(\phi_{J^-,\chi})= (U_0:U_1) \Delta_\chi(\phi_J)$ (here $U_1$ is the kernel in $U_0$ of the reduction map to $\UU(\FF_q)$) and also since $Q= (U_0:U_1) \Vol(J)$, our claim follows.
 (Notice that in \cite{CS} the spherical subgroup has not been put in opposite position from the Borel and the representatives for $K$-orbits are all dominant.
 Therefore, one has to substitute $e^{w_l {\check\lambda}}$ for $a$ in \cite[Theorem 5.4]{CS} -- where $w_l$ is the longest element of the Weyl group -- to get the correct formula.)

 For simplicity, we state the following corollary only for the case of trivial arithmetic multiplicity (see Theorem \ref{thmmult}), i.e.\ there is only one open $B$-orbit and $A_X^*\hookrightarrow A^*$: \begin{corollary} Assume that there is a unique open $B$-orbit.
-The spherical function whose value at $x_0$ is equal to the integral of $\phi_{K,\chi}$ over $H$ (with the given normalizations) is:
+The spherical function whose value at $x_0$ is equal to the integral (in the domain of convergence for $\Delta_\chi$, and by rational continuation otherwise) of $\phi_{K,\chi}$ over $H$ (with the given normalizations) is:

 \end{corollary}

 \item[3. ``Basic vector'' normalization:] In their study \cite{BK} of $\mathcal S(U\backslash G)$ Braverman and Kazhdan introduce a ``basic vector'' $c_0\in \mathcal S(U\backslash G)^K$ which generates $\mathcal S(U\backslash G)$ over $\mathcal H(A,A_0)\otimes\mathcal H(G,K)$.
 It is related to $1_{UK}$ as follows: